 If the MWS determines more stringent weather restrictions or other parameters impacting the Contractor´s productivity it is again obvious that the question arises who should bear the related risk.
 The related risk of unpredictable additional costs is extremely high and has caused serious problems.
 It does not make too much sense to merely allocate the risk to one of the Parties in that if the risk occurs the relevant party must still be able to manage and control the risk.
 Only if the Contractor is exclusively responsible for the design and construction of the windpark he will actually be able to manage the full risk.
 However, if the Employer employs more than one contractor the interface management is overlapping and may result in unmanageable situations (for instance the dimensions of mudmats which shall take up forces of the structure before fixing it to the seabed have been determined for the purposes of the manufacturer´s contract while the installation contractor suffers extra costs due to instruction of the MWS during the installation phase which could have been avoided by a different mudmat design).

-In accordance with FIDIC contracts the Parties confer upon the Engineer the power to instruct Variations and to assess and determine the effects on Time for Completion and the Contract Price.
+In accordance with FIDIC contracts the Parties confer upon the Engineer the power to instruct Variations and to assess and determine the effects on Time for Completion and the Contract Price [see Sub-Clause 3.5 FIDIC 1999 or Sub-Clause 3.7 FIDIC 2017].
 By giving instructions the Engineer avoids lengthy discussions on the need of Variations and its effects on Time for Completion and the Contract Price.
 In using the power to make determinations the Engineer must hold the balance between both Parties; however in doing so he shall proceed in accordance with Contract.
+Since 2017 the relevant Sub-Clause 3.7 carifies that in matters of determination the Engineer shall act neutrally.
 Hence, Contractors cannot avoid unwelcomed Variations by offering high prices in consideration of it.
 Rather, the Contractor must proceed in accordance with the instructed Variations even if risk increases and he is likely to make losses.
 FIDIC forms of Contract are aimed at providing the parties with a manageable contract and by avoiding prolonged discussions and disputes.

 in 2015 FIDIC has made a market survey in order to understand whether the offshore industry would be interested in a tailor-made offshore FIDIC form of Contract.
 Results have not yet been published but were discussed at the past IBC FIDIC Users´ Conference in London 2015.

-During the last eight years the author has been involved in a couple of these offshore projects in the Baltic and the Northern Sea as a DAB member, expert and/or counsel, in particular in cabling, substation and windmill installation contracts.
+During the last roughly 20 years the author has been involved in a couple of these offshore projects in the Baltic and the Northern Sea as a DAB member, expert and/or counsel, in particular in cabling, substation and windmill installation contracts.
 The author is a FIDIC legal advisor, a fully accredited FIDIC Trainer, a DIS expert, and since 2009 a FIDIC approved dispute and listed adjudicator.
-As such he has operated under FIDIC forms of contract in Armenia, Bosnia, Germany, Mali, Mexico, Morrocco, Palestine, and Tanzania.
+As such he has operated under FIDIC forms of contract in Afganisthan, Armenia, Bosnia, Ethiopia, Germany, Kazakhstan, Mali, Mexico, Morrocco, Palestine, and Tanzania.

 WARNING: the material contained in these notes is a simplified guide to some major topics.
 It is not intended as a substitute for legal advice on individual transactions, and does not necessarily stand on its own.
 Whilst the contents are believed to be correct, the authors cannot accept any responsibility for errors or omissions.